rogerpadilla/prouter/README.md

 });

-// after instantiating the Router, you can alternatively use the function "addHandler" for adding handlers: router.addHandler({
+// you can alternatively use the function "addHandler" for adding handlers: router.addHandler({
     route: 'item/:id',
     on: function (id, queryString, message) {